ramezzateff/Super_H4k3r/1-Python/STUDY/OOP_Study/01_class_object.md

 ### What is a Class?
 - A **class** is a blueprint or template for creating objects.
 - Think of it like a **tool definition** — it tells Python what kind of **attributes** (data) and **method** (functions) the tool has.
-- Think of a class like the design of a hacking tool.
+- Think of a class like the blueprint of a hacking tool - it defines what the tool cacn do.

 ### What is an **Object/Instance**?
-- An **Object/Instance** is a copy based on the blass blueprint like that tool you can use.
+- An **Object/Instance** is a copy based on the class blueprint like that tool you can actually use, built from the class.
 - In our example
     `scanner = SubdomainScanner("example.com")`
     here, `scanner` is and **object/instance** of the `SubdomainScanner` class.